Amtrak says it could cut service over vaccination mandate | WTOP News

 Stephen Gardner says about 95% of Amtrak workers are at least partially vaccinated.
 The rest face a Jan.
 4 deadline that the Biden administration set for employees of federal contractors.

-If enough employees resist getting the shots, Amtrak anticipates ‘”proactively needing to temporarily reduce some train frequencies across our network in January,” Gardner told a congressional panel Thursday.
+If enough employees resist getting the shots, “We anticipate proactively needing to temporarily reduce some train frequencies across our network in January to avoid staffing-related cancellations,” Gardner told a congressional panel Thursday.

-Gardner said any service reductions would last until Amtrak is able to fully staff up, which he said could last until March.
+Gardner said any service reductions would last until March “or as soon as we have qualified employees available.”

-The official’s warning about service cuts comes as Amtrak tries to recover from a steep drop in passenger traffic that started last year.
-Gardner said Amtrak has restored most service and about 70% of passenger traffic has returned.
+White House press secretary Jen Psaki downplayed the impact of the vaccine mandate on Amtrak.
+She touted the high percentage of its employees who are vaccinated and noted that others still have four weeks before the deadline, which will be followed by a period of “counseling, accommodations and enforcement.”

+“We don’t expect these requirements will cause disruptions to services that people depend on,” Psaki said during a briefing Thursday.
+“There is some time to implement it.”

 Amtrak said in August that all employees would need to get vaccinated or be tested weekly for COVID-19.
 In September, President Joe Biden ordered that federal workers and employees of federal contractors be fully vaccinated by Dec.
 8, a deadline that was later delayed until Jan.
 4.